What does consent mean?

 Consensual Non Consent means something like consensual non-consent and is a variety rather than a consensus variant.
 What this means is that a party receives comprehensive consent in advance and can act as if no consent had been given.
 So it’s about agreeing that the boundaries of a part can sometimes be exceeded.
 Often this consent is even given with the intention of it being irrevocable.

-Basically, CNC should only be granted if those involved know each other extremely well and trust each other and have the same likes and dislikes.
+In general, CNC (Consensual Non-Consent) should only be granted when the participants know and trust each other extremely well and share the same likes and dislikes.

 Dynamic consent